wvlet/airframe/docs/airspec.md

 ```scala
 > testOnly -- -l debug
 ```
+This will set the log level to debug for all test classes.

 To change the log level only for a specific package or a class, use `-L(package or class)=(log level)` option: